 Vertical coordinates

 Geographic, geocentric and projected coordinates are all imposed on models of the earth.
-To describe a location uniquely, a coordinate set must be referenced to an adequately defined coordinate system.
-If a coordinate system is from the GeoTIFF standard definitions, the only reference required is the standard coordinate system code/name.
-If the coordinate system is non-standard, it must be defined.
+To describe a location uniquely, a coordinate set must be referenced to an adequately defined coordinate reference system.
+If a coordinate reference system is from the GeoTIFF standard definitions, the only reference required is the standard coordinate reference system code/name.
+If the coordinate reference system is non-standard, it must be defined.
 The required definitions are described below.

-Projected coordinates, local grid coordinates, and (usually) geographical coordinates, form two-dimensional horizontal coordinate systems (i.e., horizontal with respect to the earth's surface).
+Projected coordinates, local grid coordinates, and geographical 2D coordinates, form two-dimensional horizontal coordinate systems (i.e., horizontal with respect to the earth's surface).
 Height is not part of these systems.
-To describe a position in three dimensions it is necessary to consider height as a second one-dimensional vertical coordinate system.
+To describe a position in three dimensions it is necessary to consider height as a second one-dimensional vertical coordinate reference system.

 To georeference an image in GeoTIFF, you must specify a Raster Space coordinate system, choose a horizontal model coordinate system, and a transformation between these two, as will be described in section 2.6.

-Geographic Coordinate Systems
+Geographic Coordinate Reference Systems

-Geographic Coordinate Systems are those that relate angular latitude and longitude (and optionally geodetic height) to an actual point on the earth.
+Geographic Coordinate Reference Systems are those that relate angular latitude and longitude (and optionally geodetic height) to an actual point on the earth.
 The process by which this is accomplished is rather complex, and so we describe the components of the process in detail here.

 Ellipsoidal Models of the Earth